GooeyAI/gooey-gui-old/README.md

 ## GooeyUI - Write production grade web apps in pure Python

 GooeyUI is an alternative to Streamlit, Dash, and other Python UI frameworks.
+See what it's capable of at [/explore](https://gooey.ai/explore).

 The main innovation in this framework is the complete removal of websockets.